Our Eco - Treks

 Located just 4km from Bukit Lawang, but unknown to many foreign tourists.
 The fragmented karst forests are less explored but wild orangutans inhabit and other interesting wildlife.
 Join us to explore this amazing place

 Landak River is located just 4km South from the main touristic area of Bukit Lawang.
-Although there are a couple of guesthouses nestled along the river, it is still scarce of tourists.
+There are just a couple of guesthouses nestled along the river, it is scarce of tourists and still tranquil.

-We also only take between 2-3 people maxium on these Eco-treks as we do not destroy the environment.
+We also only take between 2-3 people maximum on these eco-treks as we do not want to destroy the environment.

 We offer a few trekking options to see this beautiful place including an over night stay in a local guesthouse or camping in the forest under the rocks.
 Want to combine natural beauty, nature with adventure.... then join our adventure trek.
 These treks are suitable for individuals and couples, and would suit anyone with reasonable fitness.